terzakig/SelfDrivingCar2-EKF/README.md

 # SelfDrivingCar2-EKF
-AN EKF filter for pedestrian tracking using LIDAR and RADAR processed measurements
+##AN EKF filter for pedestrian tracking using LIDAR and RADAR processed measurements
+Testing maths: $q^2$